arnold-c/OutbreakDetection/manuscript/manuscript.typ

 For each time series of true measles cases, we define outbreaks as the range of time that meets the definition above (@fig-outbreak-schematic\a).
 We then add non-measles noise (@fig-outbreak-schematic\b) and test according to the testing scenario, which yields 5 time series of test positive cases (@fig-outbreak-schematic\c): one time series of all clinically compatible cases and 4 reflecting the testing scenarios.
+The number of true and false test positive results is calculated using binomial draws with probability equal to the sensitivity or specificity of the test, given the number of infected or noise individuals, respectively, before being combined to produce the test positive time series.

 #figure(
   image("manuscript_files/plots/schematic-plot.svg"),